AlfaBetaBeta/gmsh-crack-generator/README.md

 <img src="https://github.com/AlfaBetaBeta/gmsh-crack-generator/blob/master/img/intro/post-crack-nodes-elmts.png" width=100% height=100%>

-The total number of nodes in the mesh has increased by 8, as expected (nodes 33-40 form the new surface) and the number of elements has increased by 1, as highlighted below.
+The total number of nodes in the mesh has increased by 8, as expected (nodes `33`-`40` form the new surface) and the number of elements has increased by 1, as highlighted below.
 Note that the new surface element has the general common physical tag (`4`, i.e. `"s2in"`), it is bounded by the new nodes but **shares the same elementary tag as the original surface**.

 <img src="https://github.com/AlfaBetaBeta/gmsh-crack-generator/blob/master/img/intro/post-crack-elements-aux.png" width=60% height=60%>

 This is not conflicting in gmsh (the resulting cracked `.msh` file can be opened for inspection without error) and is in fact a convenient way to trace the surface pairs that would form an interface should this be necessary.
 Indeed, elements `1`, `2` and `7` above have all the necessary information to define a quadratic 16-noded interface element and it readily allows for a programmatic approach in the case of extensive solid meshes.

 In principle, the process of duplicating the tagged surface follows a simple geometric criterion.
 The ordering of the corner nodes determines a direction (right-hand rule) which is interpreted to point from *bottom* to *top*, whereby these terms are to be understood notionally as the opposite subdomains that the crack divides adjacent solid elements into.
 They do not have to be intuitive, as happens to be the case in the figure below, they purely stem from node ordering.
+In this example, the first four nodes forming the surface element are `5`,`6`,`7`,`8`.

 <img src="https://github.com/AlfaBetaBeta/gmsh-crack-generator/blob/master/img/intro/surface-normal-aux.png" width=70% height=70%>

-The *bottom* solid retains the original surface nodes, whereas the *top* solid is detached from it and is assigned new duplicate nodes with the same coordinates as the originals (though in the figure the crack is open for clarity).
+The *bottom* solid retains the original surface nodes, whereas the *top* solid is detached from it and is assigned new duplicate nodes with the same coordinates as the originals (though in the figure the crack is virtually open for clarity).
 In extensive meshes, it is important to ensure that all surface elements with a common tag (i.e. all the surfaces belonging to the same crack plane) share the same *top* and *bottom* criterion for their adjacent solid elements, and provisions are indeed in place to accommodate this.

 ## Test example 1